ChartBoost/chartboost-core-unity-consent-adapter-usercentrics/README.md

 ## Integration

 Chartboost Core Usercentrics Adapter is distributed using the public [npm registry](https://www.npmjs.com/search?q=com.chartboost.core.consent.usercentrics) as such it is compatible with the Unity Package Manager (UPM).
-In order to add the CChartboost Core Unity Usercentrics Adapter to your project, just add the following to your Unity Project's ***manifest.json*** file.
+In order to add the Chartboost Core Usercentrics Adapter to your project, just add the following to your Unity Project's ***manifest.json*** file.
 The scoped registry section is required in order to fetch packages from the NpmJS registry.

 ```json
   "dependencies": {